Zak Shinall: Career

-Shinall was originally selected by the Los Angeles Dodgers in the 29th round of the 1987 MLB Draft out of El Camino College in Torrance, California, where he played for the school's team.
-He was traded by the Dodgers to the Cleveland Indians at the end of 1992 and eventually elected off waivers by Seattle from the Indians.
+Shinall played American Legion baseball, participating in its youth world series in 1986.
+He played baseball at El Segundo High School in El Segundo, California.
+He was selected by the Los Angeles Dodgers in the 29th round of the 1987 MLB draft out of El Camino College in Torrance, California.
+He converted from a starting pitcher to a reliever in mid-1991.
+He gave up purportedly the longest home run at Cashman Field in Las Vegas, in 1992.

-Shinall hurled 2 2/3 innings of relief in his 1993 debut against the Chicago White Sox, allowing one earned run on four hits and two walks and no strikeouts.
+Shinall was traded by the Dodgers to the Cleveland Indians that December, then selected off waivers by Seattle in April 1993.
+Shinall pitched 2 2/3 innings of relief in his lone MLB game on May 12, 1993 against the Chicago White Sox, allowing one earned run on four hits and two walks and no strikeouts.
 He did not have a decision and never appeared in a major league game again.

-He also pitched eight seasons in the Minor Leagues spanning 1987–1995, posting a 38–30 record with a 3.86 ERA and 331 strikeouts in 265 pitching appearances, including 49 starts and one shutout in 560 innings of work.

-In between, Shinall played winter ball with the Leones del Caracas of the Venezuelan League during the 1991–1992 season.
+Shinall also pitched eight seasons in the minor leagues spanning 1987–1995, posting a 38–30 record with a 3.86 ERA and 331 strikeouts in 265 pitching appearances, including 49 starts and one shutout in 560 innings pitched.
+He played winter ball for the Leones del Caracas of the Venezuelan League during the 1991–1992 season.

+Personal life

+During his playing career, Shinall enjoyed surfing.